Cloudera Navigator Data Management Overview

 In addition to meeting the needs of data stewards, Cloudera Navigator also meets governance needs by providing secure real-time auditing.
 The Navigator Audit Server creates a complete and immutable record of cluster activity (in its own database) that is easy to retrieve when needed.
 Compliance groups can configure, collect, and view audit events that show who accessed data, when, and how.

-The analytics, lineage, and search capabilities of Cloudera Navigator rely on metadata, both the technical metadata inherent in the data object itself (date, file type, and so on) or the metadata you define (managed metadata) to characterize data objects so they can be easily found by data stewards, data scientists, and other business users.
+The analytics, lineage, and search capabilities of Cloudera Navigator rely on metadata, both the technical metadata inherent in the data object itself (date, file type, and so on) or the metadata you define (managed and user-defined properties) to characterize data objects so they can be easily found by data stewards, data scientists, and other business users.